cjdbarlow/Part-One/bile.md

 **Bile** is a dark green solution produced by the liver to facilitate absorption of fat and fat-soluble vitamins (ADEK) through emulsification.
 Bile is:
 * Produced by the liver at the rate of 1L per day
 * Concentrated in the gallbladder
+* Important in the absorbance of lipid and fat-soluble vitamins
 * Formed from:
   * Water
   * Protein